emarro/emarro.github.io/_posts/2023-06-28-iterative-methods.md

 title: Matrix Structures
 author: emarro
 math: true
+tags: Linear Algebra, Matrix Structure
 ---

-I've been re-reading some old course notes and books from a previous course I took that left an impression on me, this is the first in a series of write-ups is my way of reviewing some of the key points of that course.
+I've been re-reading some old course notes and books from a previous course I took that left an impression on me, this is the first in a series of write-ups and is my way of reviewing some of the key points of that course.
 > This post assumes a background of some introductory Linear Algebra {: .prompt-warning}